Writer / Dr. Nathan Prahlow, Physical Medicine & Rehabilitation Physician at IU Health West Hospital

 There are several treatment options.

 Your physician may prescribe a variety of medicines to reduce pain and inflammation of your spinal region.
 These can be taken orally, intravenously or by one of several management techniques.
 Physical and orthopedic physical therapy are utilized as body and back pain relief to restore you to pain-free movements and to strengthen your muscles.
 However, if regular medicines and physical therapy do not improve your pain, your physician may prescribe more advanced pain management techniques.
 These include steroid injections like the ones at adelphi research anavar, EMG-guided botulinum injections, and even implanted spinal cord stimulators and pain pumps.
-Surgery may also be an option if recommended by your physician.
+Surgery may also be an option if recommended by your physician, and you can consult with an experienced back surgeon like Dr. Larry Parker (https://www.larryparkermd.com/) for expert guidance and care.

 If you suffer from persistent back or neck pain, call your physician to learn about your options.